espruino/BangleApps/apps/circlesclock/README.md

   * Time and progress until next sunrise or sunset (requires [my location app](https://banglejs.com/apps/#mylocation))
   * Temperature, air pressure or altitude from internal pressure sensor

+The color of each circle can be configured.

 ## Screenshots
 ![Screenshot dark theme](screenshot-dark.png)
 ![Screenshot light theme](screenshot-light.png)